 Communicating Substance in the Insta-World.

-A series of senior engagements will occur on 27 September by communicators within and outside of the NATO realm.
-The conference will finish late morning.
+A series of senior engagements occurred on 27 September by communicators within and outside of the NATO realm.
+The conference finished late morning.

-Dress for the conference and the social will be relaxed business (jacket with open collar shirt for men or skirts, slacks, dresses for women).
+Dress for the conference and the social was relaxed business (jacket with open collar shirt for men or skirts, slacks, dresses for women).

-The Psychological Operations and the Information Operations Working Groups will conduct classified discussions at the Polish MoD Class II areas on Monday 23 September and Tuesday 24 September.
+The Psychological Operations and the Information Operations Working Groups conducted invite-only discussions on Monday 23 September and Tuesday 24 September.